 Leg 5: MTB Hoogekraal to Old Drift

-By this stage of the day it was pretty hot.
-After the relative coolness of the paddle leg, I wanted to head of on the 40km cycle with only 2 600ml water bottles.
-Leanne managed to persuaded me to take my Camelbak which she had filled with ice water: this pretty much saved my race as I finished all the liquid I took (more than 2 litres).
+By this stage of the day, it was pretty hot.
+After the relative coolness of the paddle leg, I wanted to head off on the 40km cycle with only two 600ml water bottles.
+Leanne managed to persuade me to take my Camelbak which she had filled with ice water: this pretty much saved my race as I finished all the liquid I took (more than 2 litres).

 Leg 6: Paddle Old Drift to Thesen Island

 And good news: the K1 lady and the ski-boat man managed to find my paddle!
 It appears that the paddle did not drift as fast as the boats.